-This report, the ninth report in a series of annual monitoring reports, summarizes data for the period from 2005 through 2017, for electricity generation, net electricity imports, and related carbon dioxide (CO2) emissions for the nine states1 participating in the Regional Greenhouse Gas Initiative (RGGI) third control period.
-These monitoring reports were called for in the 2005 RGGI Memorandum of Understanding (MOU) in response to expressed concerns about the potential for the RGGI CO2 Budget Trading Program to cause CO2 emissions from generation serving load in the RGGI region to shift towards sources that are not subject to RGGI.2 This potential shift has been referred to as "emissions leakage."
+The 2018 Electricity Monitoring Report, the tenth report in a series of annual monitoring reports, summarizes data for the period from 2005 through 2018, for electricity generation, net electricity imports, and related carbon dioxide (CO2) emissions for the nine states2 participating in the Regional Greenhouse Gas Initiative (RGGI) in 2018.
+These monitoring reports were called for in the 2005 RGGI Memorandum of Understanding (MOU) in response to expressed concerns about the potential for the RGGI CO2 Budget Trading Program to cause CO2 emissions from generation serving load in the RGGI region to shift towards sources that are not subject to RGGI.3 This potential shift has been referred to as "emissions leakage."

-In the New England and Mid-Atlantic states, CO_2 emissions from the regional electric power sector are a function of highly dynamic wholesale electricity markets.
-The cost of compliance with the RGGI CO_2 Budget Trading Program is only one of multiple factors that influence the dispatch of electric generation, and resulting CO_2 emissions, through the operation of these markets.
+In the New England and Mid-Atlantic states, CO2 emissions from the regional electric power sector are a function of highly dynamic wholesale electricity markets.
+The cost of compliance with the RGGI CO2 Budget Trading Program is only one of multiple factors that influence the dispatch of electric generation, and resulting CO2 emissions, through the operation of these markets.
 As a result, this report presents data without assigning causality to any one of the factors influencing observed trends.

-A key metric presented in this report that may provide a preliminary or potential indication of emissions leakage, or a lack thereof, is electric generation and related CO_2 emissions from all non-RGGI electric generation serving electricity load in the nine-state RGGI region.
-Because this report does not establish the causes of observed trends, it should be emphasized that this report does not provide indicators of CO_2 emissions leakage.
+A key metric presented in this report that may provide a preliminary or potential indication of emissions leakage, or a lack thereof, is electric generation and related CO2 emissions from all non-RGGI electric generation serving electricity load in the nine-state RGGI region.
+Because this report does not establish the causes of observed trends, it should be emphasized that this report does not provide indicators of CO2 emissions leakage.

-This report tracks electricity generation, net electricity imports, and related CO2 emissions during the three-year current period of 2015 to 2017 relative to 2006 to 2008, a three-year base period prior to the implementation of the RGGI program.
-The observed trends in electricity demand, electricity generation, and net electricity imports show there has been a small decrease in CO2 emissions from total non-RGGI electric generation serving load in the nine-state RGGI region during the period of 2015 to 2017 and during the 2017 calendar year when compared to the base period.
+The 2018 Electricity Monitoring Report tracks electricity generation, net electricity imports, and related CO_2 emissions during the three-year current period of 2016 to 2018 relative to 2006 to 2008, a three-year base period prior to the implementation of the RGGI program.
+The observed trends in electricity demand, electricity generation, and net electricity imports show there has been a small decrease in CO_2 emissions from total non-RGGI electric generation serving load in the nine-state RGGI region during the period of 2016 to 2018 and during the 2018 calendar year when compared to the base period.